 To avoid confusion, please use the future tense for writing the methods section.
 Beyond that, there are no strict formatting requirements as long as the style is consistent.
-We advise to embed figures and tables as well as their corresponding caption in the text of the protocol, rather than at the bottom or in a separate file.
+We recommend that figures and tables as well as their corresponding captions are embedded in the text of the protocol, rather than at the end of the document or in a separate file.

 The title page must contain a tentative title of the article.
-Please do not include any form of identification (e. g. authors names) on the title page for submissions to the Lab Track as protocols need to be anonymized for peer review.
-Author(s) name(s) and their affiliations, the corresponding author's name, email, and physical address for correspondence need to be entered when you click through the online submission system.
+Please do not include any form of identification (e.g., authors’ names) on the title page for submissions to the Lab Track as protocols must be anonymized for peer review.
+Author(s) name(s) and their affiliations, the corresponding author's name, email address, and postal address are entered as you navigate through the online submission system.

 An abstract of not more than 300 words must accompany each protocol.
-The abstract should state what will be done and why, and which hypotheses exist about the outcomes.
+The abstract should state what will be done and why, and include hypotheses about the expected outcomes.

 Include 3 to 5 keywords relevant to the article.
-You can include them in your study protocol or just enter them when you click through the online submission system.
+You can include them in your study protocol or enter them as you navigate through the online submission system.